Our unique product detailing

 Equally importantly, if a rafter of say 5m length is required, if made from non-laminated timber, it is susceptible to movement, or bowing.
 This is not a good idea in a glazed roof where such movement is the common cause of the glazing to leak.
 Again Richmond Oak only uses Engineered, Seasoned Oak.

 But even comparing the oak we choose with other timbers, we only use European Oak grown from well-managed woodlands, most other types of hardwood favoured by conservatory companies originate from either South America, Africa or Asia.
-The issue of FSC Forestry Management Certification in the Southern Hemisphere has been questionable for many years and a large proportion of timbers from these areas have no, or falsified certification and many species such as Idigbo and Sapele are on the 'Friends of the Earth' endangered list.
+The issue of FSC Forestry Management Certification in the Southern Hemisphere has been questionable for many years and a large proportion of timbers from these areas have no, or falsified certification.

 68mm frames with Stormproof, double sealed, overlapping sashes.
 Available direct glazed or with dummy sashes to fixed panes to create equal glass sight lines.